Africa hidden secrets: the Datooga of Tanzania

 The hut and the Mbulu Highlands

-That is to say that Datooga people blend perfectly in with their environment: their dress is the color of the reddish-brown soil.
-Only on closer inspection, they appear more colorful: patched leather dresses, beadwork, and brass bracelets and necklaces.
+That is to say that Datooga people blend perfectly in with their environment: their dress is the colour of reddish-brown soil.
+Only on closer inspection, they appear more colourful: patched leather dresses, beadwork, and brass bracelets and necklaces.

 Visiting Datooga of Tanzania